 If you feel pressured and frustrated with life, try Slow Down and Live.

 If (like me) you’re getting older and feel like life is passing you by, try Reminisce or Live?

 Or just for fun, try Real Men Own Poodles.

 AND LASTLY: I usually update my blog with at least one new post every Wednesday by 4:00 P.M.
 MST.
-My latest post is The Disconnection Connection.
+My latest post is Way Out in the Outback.

 Y’all come back now, ya hear?